CUBRID/cubrid-manual/en/sql/query/select.rst

                     1            1
                     2            2

-	*   GROUP BY b (column name b) in 9.3 or higher.
+	*   "GROUP BY a, b"(column name b) in 9.3 or higher.
 The result is the same as Q3's result as below.

         .. code-block:: sql